About

 The pair

 One purchase.
 Two artworks.
-The Edition piece is hand-picked from a working pool of over a thousand candidates I generated in studio.
-The Twin piece is the buyer's — rolled fresh at checkout on a slot-machine picker, then rendered by the same algorithm at the same resolution.
-Same pair number on both, so the two halves stay visibly linked on chain.
+The Edition piece is one I picked out of a working pile.
+The Twin piece is yours.
+You roll it at checkout on the slot machine.
+Same algorithm, same resolution, same pair number on both.
+The halves stay linked on chain.

-The Edition is my curatorial voice.
-The Twin is the buyer's agency inside it.
+The Edition is the one I picked.
+The Twin is yours.
 Two halves of one frame.

 The palettes